bgodfray/Self-hosting-Audiobookshelf-and-Immich/Docs/ORACLE_SETUP.md

 ### 5. Review
 * Create and wait

 Unfortunately this did not work and I had to upgrade to a PAYG (pay as you go) account to be able to get a VM with the above specs which will still be free.
-YOu might get lucky and get to create your VM without the need of a PAYG account.
+You might get lucky and get to create your VM without the need of a PAYG account.
 So I created a budget alarm as a backup to ensure I stay in free tier.

-## Create budget alarm
+### Create budget alarm
 * Go to Billing & Cost Management
 * Select Budgets
 * Create Budget